This is a story of one man in the Second World war, who sailed all the way from Canada to do

 Donald with a permanent hearing damage.
 But he also still sees the comical site of the ordeal

 when he thinks of the spare tire that took off as a launched rocket.

-'Reynolds Bridge' is open for traffic
+Working on the 'Reynolds Bridge', and open for traffic

 Still busy on road construction, the order came for the 23rd Field Company to pack up and move to

 the Seine river and to be put under the command of 2nd Corps.
 Now the unit had to do what they had trained